celo-org/docs/docs/community/fundraising.md

 - Be a human!
 Much of the remote nature of what we do today can feel transactional.
 It’s important to build a genuine relationship with investors as they can be your biggest champion.
 - Fundraising is a numbers game.
 You’ll receive many more rejections than you will genuine interest.
 It’s just a part of the process.
 Cast a wide net (as efficiently as possible), collect and then select.
 - Know that investors will ghost you even if they’ve appeared to express interest during your meeting.
 They’re paid to meet founders, so don’t take it personally.
 Just move on to others!
 - Follow up promptly with any requested materials.
-This indicates your level of responsiveness with future investors
+This indicates your level of responsiveness to future investors
 - Be transparent about your process.
 Investors respect that and will align their process accordingly if they’re genuinely interested in working with you

 ### Post Investment

 After raising capital from investors, it’s important to keep a periodic cadence with your investors for a few reasons.
 Firstly, it helps keep you accountable to the milestones that you’ve set for your team and mitigates the need for investors to ask you ad-hoc questions - which can generally distract you as you’re busy building your company.
 Secondly, it’s a great open forum to request assistance from your investors.
 You can also gamify your updates by making special mentions of investors who have been the most helpful to you so far.
-Founder Collective has put together a detailed template for thorough and actionable investor updates. [https://visible.vc/templates/founder-collective-fill-in-the-blank-investor-update/](https://visible.vc/templates/founder-collective-fill-in-the-blank-investor-update/)
+Founder Collective has put together a detailed [template](https://visible.vc/templates/founder-collective-fill-in-the-blank-investor-update/) for thorough and actionable investor updates.

 ## Celo Ecosystem Investors